kumarPraveen08/animeverse/README.md

 # animeverse

 Api for anime quotes with authentication
+some changes